pythonai200425/pages_ai/f_reinforcement/q11_gym.md

 # The Environment Structure

-Every Gym environment is a class that inherits from `gym.Env`.
+Every Gym environment is a class that inherits from `gym.Env`

 Minimal structure: